News & Insights

 - Asbestos Handling (design for people working with less than 10 m2 of asbestos)

 NATA Accredited Laboratories

-To provide asbestos identification and fibre counting services, Greencap has NATA-accredited laboratories in Sydney, Wollongong, Darwin, Melbourne and Adelaide, with an XRD machine in the Adelaide laboratory for mineral identification and specialised testing around vinyl floor tiles and silica/quartz.
+To provide asbestos identification and fibre counting services, Greencap has NATA-accredited laboratories in Sydney, Wollongong, Darwin, Melbourne.
+Adelaide, Perth and Brisbane, with an X_Ray Diffraction (XRD) machine in the Adelaide laboratory for mineral identification and specialised testing around vinyl floor tiles and silica/quartz.

 Greencap has an exemption to import samples into Australia for the purpose of testing and analysis, enabling samples to be tested before the materials are shipped to Australia.
 Advice and sampling is available for builders, importers, architects, customs agents and clients prior to the materials being exported.

 - Asbestos surveys

 - A range of innovative and cost effective risk and contractor management tools

 - Competent and Licensed Asbestos Assessors across Australia

 For more information about how asbestos could impact your workplace or facility, and how Greencap can help deliver value to your business:

 The information in this material is not intended to provide, and should not be relied upon, for legal or professional advice and is subject to change.